 When an enemy attacks you in close combat, you can roll for STRENGTH to block their attack and avoid being hit.
 This counts as your action this round.
 You must declare that you are attempting to block the attack before the attacker rolls for their strike.
 This effectively turns the attack into an opposed roll.
 Every success you roll eliminates one from the attacker's roll.
-Excess successes have no effect.
+Excess successes can be used for other effects but not to deal damage.
 Blocking doesn't break the turn order.
 Blocking can only be performed if you have a close combat weapon unless you have an appropriate talent for unarmed combat.